webmeshproj/webmesh/README.md

 - A plugin API is provided for adding additional functionality, such as a distributed database for storing the mesh state or additional authentication mechanisms.
 - An application API is also provided for interacting with the mesh network, and is used by the CLI and GUI applications.

-**This project is not yet ready for production use, but I hope to rapidly get there.
-For now, expect backwards-incompatible changes.**

 ## Getting Started

 Detailed instructions can be found in the [Getting Started](https://webmeshproj.github.io/documentation/getting-started/) guide on the project website.